Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 ...
 ```

-## LazyConfig Best Practice
+## LazyConfig Best Practices

-1. Treat the configs you write as actual "code": avoid copying them or duplicating them; import the common parts between configs.
+1. Treat the configs you write as actual "code": Avoid copying them or duplicating them.
+Import the common parts between configs.
-2. Keep the configs you write simple: don't include keys that do not affect the experimental setting.
+2. Keep the configs you write simple: Don't include keys that do not affect the experimental setting.